Randomness as Reference: Benchmark Metric for Optimization in Engineering: Literature overview

 In response to these limitations, a growing body of work has focused on domain-specific benchmark suites that embed the structure, constraints, and objectives of real engineering and computational systems, offering a more faithful test of an optimizer’s practical capability.
 Prominent examples include CATBench for compiler autotuning, which captures discrete, conditional and permutation parameter spaces and realistic performance metrics \cite{torring2024catbench}; VRPBench, which replaces artificial Euclidean instances with large-scale, city-derived routing graphs and multi-objective logistics goals \cite{zeni2016vrpbench}.
 Engineering domains contribute rich, high-dimensional suites too: aerodynamic and CFD-driven shape optimization expose hundreds of continuous design variables and costly evaluations \cite{lyu2015aerodynamic, nadarajah2015adjoint}, structural truss optimizations enforce nonlinear stress/displacement constraints \cite{sankaranarayanan1994truss}, canonical constrained design tasks (e.g., pressure-vessel sizing) tie objectives to manufacturing and code-based safety constraints \cite{sandgren1990nonlinear, gandomi2011benchmark}, robotics motion planning \cite{kuudela2023collection, liu2022benchmarking}, uncrewed aerial vehicle path planning \cite{shehadeh2025benchmarking}, solar power plant simulation \cite{andres2025solar}, and a selection of simulation-optimization problems \cite{eckman2023simopt}.
 Collectively these suites demonstrate how realistic variable types (mixed continuous/discrete/permutation), black-box or hidden constraints, and multiobjective criteria produce problem features that classical mathematical functions do not capture.

 Despite their practical value, existing domain-specific benchmarks are still fragmented.
 Each suite focuses on a specific application area with its own data formats, assumptions, and evaluation methods, making cross-domain comparisons difficult.
 Common issues include reliance on costly simulators or proprietary tools, inconsistent reporting of problem difficulty and evaluation limits, and limited inclusion of conditional or hierarchical parameters.
-While these suites are an improvement over BBOB and CEC in terms of real-world relevance, there is still no unified benchmark framework that consistently covers mixed variable types, diverse constraints, multiple fidelity levels, and standardized measures of runtime, robustness, and generalization.

 Building on these observations, we developed IndagoBench25, a benchmark suite designed to mirror real-world engineering optimization scenarios and evaluate the practical capabilities of modern algorithms.
-It includes 231 functions, the majority derived from engineering applications, with a substantial portion being simulation-based.
+It includes 235 functions, the majority derived from engineering applications, with a substantial portion being simulation-based.
 IndagoBench25 offers Python-based implementations and interfaces covering a diverse set of optimization problems, from analytical formulations to those using external simulation tools.
 Leveraging open-source code as a shared foundation, it ensures high availability and reproducibility of the optimization test suite.
 IndagoBench25 is used in tandem with new evaluation methodologies that go beyond traditional performance metrics and use random sampling as a reference so as to provide deeper insights into algorithmic behavior and utility.